2008 United States Senate election in North Carolina

-The 2008 United States Senate election in North Carolina was held on Tuesday, November 4, 2008.
-The Senate election coincided with the presidential, U.S. House elections, gubernatorial, Council of State, and statewide judicial elections.
-Incumbent Republican U.S. Senator Elizabeth Dole ran for re-election to a second term but was defeated by Kay Hagan.
+The 2008 United States Senate election in North Carolina was held on November 4, 2008, to elect a member of the United States Senate to represent the state of North Carolina.
+Democratic state senator Kay Hagan defeated Republican one-term incumbent Elizabeth Dole.

 The November general election was the first time in North Carolina history, and only the eighth time in U.S. history, that the two major-party candidates for a U.S. Senate seat were both women.
 In addition, Hagan became the first woman to defeat an incumbent woman in a U.S. Senate election.

-As of 2024, this is the last time that a Democrat won a U.S. Senate race in North Carolina, and the only time since 1998.
-This was the first time Democrats won this seat since 1966.
+As of 2026, this is the last time that a Democrat won a U.S. Senate race in North Carolina, and the only time since 1998, as well as the only time Democrats have won this seat since 1966.